next-exp/sw-docs/docs/source/IC.rst

 =====

 IC stands for `Invisible Cities <https://en.wikipedia.org/wiki/Invisible_Cities>`_. and can be found on Github as `next-exp/IC <https://github.com/next-exp/IC>`_.
 Blame for the name to J.J.
 Gómez-Cadenas, who proposed and started the project.
 The original developers of IC were J.J.
-Gómez-Cadenas, J. Generowictz, J.M.
-Benlloch, G. Martinez-Lema and M. Kekick.
-The main architect of the code was IC is J. Generowictz.
+Gómez-Cadenas, J. Generowicz, J.M.
+Benlloch, G. Martinez-Lema and M. Kekic.
+The main architect of the code was J. Generowicz.

 **Language**: Python; **Based**: Numpy, Pandas